2005: Angela Merkel is elected as Germany's first female chancellor.

 1966: Actor Michael K. Williams, best known for his portrayal of Omar Little on the HBO drama series "The Wire" and of Albert "Chalky" White on HBO's "Boardwalk Empire," is born in Brooklyn, New York.

 1963: In Dallas, Texas, U.S. President John F. Kennedy is assassinated and Texas Gov. John B. Connally is seriously wounded when a sniper fires shots from the Texas School Book Depository at the president's motorcade.
 Suspect Lee Harvey Oswald was later captured and charged with the murder of both Kennedy and police officer J. D. Tippit, whom he shot while fleeing the scene.
-Oswald would be shot two days later by Dallas nightclub owner Jack Ruby while in police custody.
+Oswald would be fatally shot two days later by Dallas nightclub owner Jack Ruby while in police custody.

 1963: British writer Aldous Huxley, best known as the author of the novel "Brave New World," dies of laryngeal cancer at the age of 69 in Los Angeles.